5.16 Student Discipline and Appeals

 Inherent Authority

-The succeeding disciplinary procedures, which include interim measures, investigation, notice of finding and sanctions, may be initiated and finalized by the vice chancellor for student affairs, the dean of students or the designated campus or center administrator.
+The succeeding disciplinary procedures, which include interim measures, investigation, notice of finding and sanctions, are initiated and finalized by the student conduct administrator.
+The student conduct administrator is the college administrator responsible for adjudicating alleged violations of the Standards of Student Conduct for the college.
+Student conduct administrators may include the dean of students, the designated campus or center administrator or another college employee appointed to this role by these officials.

-The succeeding appeals procedures will be received, heard and finalized by the vice chancellor of student affairs.
+The succeeding appeals procedures will be received, heard and finalized by the vice chancellor for student affairs.
 The chancellor may also receive and finalize appeals as described under Chancellor Review.

 Interim Measures

-Upon receipt of a report of a violation of the Standards of Student Conduct and prior to the completion of the investigation, the dean of students or designated campus or center administrator may issue one or more of the following restrictions:
+Upon receipt of a report of an alleged violation of the Standards of Student Conduct and prior to the completion of the investigation, the student conduct administrator may issue one or more of the following interim measures.
+If an interim measure is issued, this will be communicated in writing to the respondent, and any complainant.

 No-Contact Order

-A no-contact order between the respondent and others may be issued.
-The no-contact order prohibits communication between/among the respondent and others including but not limited to: contact by telephone, email, hand-written note, instant messaging, text messaging, online postings/message boards, through a third person, or in person.
+A no-contact order between the respondent and other parties may be issued.
+The no-contact order prohibits communication between/among the respondent and other parties including but not limited to: contact by phone, email, hand-written note, instant messaging, text messaging, online postings/message boards, through a third person, or in person.
 This includes any email or message accounts that are affiliated with the parties’ identities.
 If the no-contact order is violated, additional disciplinary action may be pursued.

 Interim Suspension

-In certain circumstances, an interim suspension will be imposed.
-Interim suspension may be imposed only where, in the opinion of the designated administrator, the presence of the respondent would:
+Interim suspension may be imposed when, in the opinion of the student conduct administrator, the presence of the respondent would:

-- seriously disrupt the operation of the college; or
+• seriously disrupt the operation of the college;

-- constitute a danger to the records or other physical properties of the college; or
+• constitute a danger to the physical properties of the college; or,

-- constitute a danger to the safety or welfare of the respondent or other persons.
+• constitute a danger to the safety or welfare of the respondent or other members of the college community.

-During interim suspension, the respondent shall be denied access to part or all of campus, college facilities, activities, classes or privileges for which the respondent might otherwise have access.
+During interim suspension, the respondent shall be denied access to part of or all college properties, facilities, IT resources, activities, classes or privileges for which the respondent might otherwise have access.

 Academic Program Removal

-For violations of 5.15 — Standards of Student Conduct enumerated violation a, which results in the temporary removal from an academic program, the sanction and/or interim measure may be issued by the relevant program director or dean of the academic division.
+For violations of enumerated violation “a” of the Standards of Student Conduct, “refusal to submit to random or scheduled drug tests, falsifying the results of such drug tests, or submitting a positive sample for a random or scheduled drug test while enrolled in an academic program that requires random and/or scheduled drug testing,” which results in the temporary removal from an academic program, the sanction and/or interim measure may be issued in writing by the relevant program director or dean of the academic division.

 Investigation

-- At a minimum, the investigation will include interviews of all witnesses identified by the individuals involved in the incident, or a review of a written summary of their testimony, or a review of a copy of their written statements if already available, a review of all relevant records and documents, a review of photographs and other physical evidence, and/or a review of security video footage if available.
+• Interviews of involved parties or a review of a written summary or a copy of written statement(s) by involved parties if available, a review of relevant records, documents, photographs, other physical evidence and/or a review of security video footage if available.

-- For violations of policy 5.15 – Standards of Student Conduct enumerated violation a, the internal practices and procedures of the academic department administering such a drug test will constitute the investigation.
+• For violations of enumerated violation “a” of the Standards of Student Conduct, “refusal to submit to random or scheduled drug tests, falsifying the results of such drug tests, or submitting a positive sample for a random or scheduled drug test while enrolled in an academic program that requires random and/or schedule drug testing,” the internal practices and procedures of the academic department administering such a drug test will constitute the investigation.
 Sanctions pursuant to this violation will be administered by the relevant academic program director.

 Notice of Finding